-The TPO Public Affairs Manager has the primary responsibility for public participation planning and execution, but all staff members are responsible for determining public participation needs and conducting outreach for their respective planning activities.
-The Public Affairs Manager is the chief liaison between the TPO and the public, media, Citizens Advisory Committee and all interested parties.
+The Duval County Transportation Disadvantaged Local Coordinating Board is mandated by Chapter 427, Florida Statutes (F.S.) to advise the County on issues pertaining to providing transportation services to the "transportation disadvantaged".
+These include the elderly, persons with disabilities, children at-risk and those who economically cannot afford to transport themselves or purchase transportation.
+The TD Board is no longer under the umbrella of the North Florida TPO.
+It is administered by the Northeast Florida Regional Council (nefrc.org).
+The North Florida TPO Public Affairs Manager has the primary responsibility for public participation planning and execution, but all staff members are responsible for determining public participation needs and conducting outreach for their respective planning activities.
+The Public Affairs Manager is the chief liaison between the TPO and the public, media and all interested parties.